katwinnen/BerlinBites-Collective/README.md

 **Our Mission**: We believe that the best restaurant recommendations come from the community.
 That's why we've created a platform where everyone can contribute their favorite dining spots, ensuring a diverse and comprehensive selection of culinary experiences.

 **How It Works**: Our platform features a curated list of basic recommendations to get you started on your culinary journey through Berlin.
-The heart of BerlinBites Collective lies in the contributions of our users.
-Simply sign up, browse through existing recommendations, and add your own favorites to share with others.
+However, the heart of BerlinBites Collective lies in the contributions of our users.
+Simply browse through existing recommendations, and delete outdated recommendations, edit existing ones or add, your own favorites to share with others.

 **What We Offer**:
 - **Comprehensive Criteria**: Detailed criteria including cuisine, price range, quality, atmosphere, and more to help make informed decisions.